abraunegg/onedrive/docs/known-issues.md

 **How to resolve:**

-The best avenue's of action here are:
+The best avenue of action here are:
 * Ensure your OS is as up-to-date as possible
 * Get support from your OS vendor
 * Speak to your ISP or Help Desk for assistance
 * Open a ticket with OpenSSL and/or Curl teams to better handle this sort of connection failure
 * Generate a HTTPS Debug Log for this application and open a new support request with Microsoft and provide the debug log file for their analysis.

-If you wish to diagnosing this issue further, refer to the following:
+If you wish to diagnose this issue further, refer to the following:

 https://maulwuff.de/research/ssl-debugging.html